Home of English Grammar

 Wrong!

-"Have been playing" is correct because the muddy clothes show the result of a recent ongoing activity.
+Use "have been playing" because the muddy clothes show the result of a recent activity.

 Done.